mjordan/irc/README.md

 # Islandora REST Client

-PHP library for building clients for Islandora's REST interfacei, using a simple pattern of applying CRUD (Create, Read, Update, Delete) operations to Islandora 7.x objects, relationships, and datastreams.
+PHP library for building clients for Islandora's REST interfacei, applying a simple pattern of CRUD (Create, Read, Update, Delete) operations to Islandora 7.x objects, relationships, and datastreams.
 Its goal is to hide the details of intreacting with a REST interface.

 Still in early development, please stay tuned.